 What's New in New Orleans' Hospitality Industry

-- The National World War II Museum is expanding its exhibits with Campaigns of Courage, a 31,0000-square-foot pavilion that will employ digital technology, personal stories and iconic artifacts to explore the experience of the average American fighting the war.
-Road to Berlin: European Theater Galleries, an immersive exhibition focusing on battles in Germany, will debut in December 2014, and Road to Tokyo: Pacific Theater Galleries, concentrated on the war in Pacific, will follow in 2015.
+- The National World War II Museum will unveil its newest expansion, Campaigns of Courage, on December 13, 2014.
+The 31,000-square-foot pavilion will employ digital technology, personal stories and iconic artifacts to explore the experience of the average American fighting the war.
+Road to Berlin: European Theater Galleries will be the first immersive exhibition in the space, and Road to Tokyo: Pacific Theater Galleries will follow in 2015.

 - The New Orleans Ernest N. Morial Convention Center is embarking on an ambitious new venture that will revitalize the City's riverfront.
 The Convention Center District Development Project, situated on 47 acres upriver from the Center, calls for construction of a new "headquarters" hotel, a linear park along Convention Center Boulevard, outdoor entertainment, arts and cultural venues and new retail and housing options.

 - The Bicentennial of the Battle of New Orleans will take place in January 2015.
 In commemoration, a host of events will take place, from Commemoration Day on January 8 to NOLA Navy Week April 20-27.
 Additionally, Friends of the Cabildo will host a Battle of New Orleans Symposium in conjunction with the bicentennial of the battle on January 8, 2015.